 CORONAVIRUS: Many people have been told to claim Universal Credit because their income has dropped due to the Coronavirus – but this may not be their only option – especially if they are already getting Tax Credits and/or Housing Benefit.
 See our Coronavirus pages for more information.

 New claims for Universal Credit can now be made throughout the UK.

-But, you will only need to claim Universal Credit* if you have a change in your circumstances that means you would normally need to make a new claim for any of the benefits which Universal Credit is replacing:
+But, you will only need to claim Universal Credit if you have a change in your circumstances that means you would normally need to make a new claim for any of the benefits that Universal Credit is replacing:

 - Income-Based Jobseekers Allowance,

 - Housing Benefit.

 If you do not have a change in your circumstances then you will not have to claim Universal Credit unless you are invited to do so by the DWP – who will then issue you with a ‘managed migration’ notice.
 But this may not happen until 2024.

 What change might trigger the need to claim?